Alteritius/django-course-7/README.md

 # Django Course from YT

-This repo consists of a project described in the Django Course available on Youtube.
+This repo consists of the project described in the Django Course available on Udemy.

 ## Credits